 The Subcontractor will install storm water controls prior to initiating remedial activities in accordance with this section of the RD, the SWP3 (Attachment B), and as detailed on Attachment C, Drawings C-4 and C-8.
-Best management practices (BMPs) will be employed to protect the excavation area from storm water run-on and run-off.
+BMPs will be employed to protect the excavation area from storm water run-on and run-off.
 Erosion and sedimentation controls will include both non-structural BMPs and structural BMPs.
 Non-structural BMPs to be employed at the project site include: